COVID-19 Update

 We’ve been on quite a journey these past seven months and we wanted to give you an update on where we are as an agency regarding the coronavirus.

-We closed the Day Programs and sheltered in place starting March 13th.
-Soon afterward, the Illinois Department of Human Services mandated that all Community Day Programs be closed as of March 17th.
+We closed the Day Programs and sheltered in place starting March 13 th.
+Soon afterward, the Illinois Department of Human Services mandated that all Community Day Programs be closed as of March 17 th.

 We were able to garner assistance in funding through the State and Federal government that helped us through the spring and summer.
 We experienced exceptionally high costs due to using a live-in staffing model that we adopted for most of our homes.
 This was the safest option as we were then able to stop the flow of staff going in and out of the homes for their shifts and this ensured increased safety for all involved.